-So, with trepidation, I gingerly picked up Naseeruddin Shah’s memoir, And then One Day, Penguin India.
-The author makes no bones about the fact that he started writing as a way to pass time during a tedious Hollywood movie project, wrote something, forgot about it, wrote some more and lost the pen drive etc etc. You get the impression of a ‘low threshold of boredom’ in Shah at the very launch of a couple of pages.
-What is heartening is the revelation that it’s not ghost written so what you see is what you get- His life imitating his pen!
+So, I gingerly picked up Naseeruddin Shah’s memoir, And then One Day, Penguin India.
+The author makes no bones about the fact that he started writing as a way to pass time during a tedious Hollywood movie project, wrote something, forgot about it, wrote some more and lost the pen drive, etc etc. You get the impression of a ‘low threshold of boredom’ in Shah at the very launch of a couple of pages.
+What is heartening is the revelation that it’s not ghost written, so what you see, is what you get- His pen writing his life.

 The pages take you through the journey of Shah’s struggles of coming to terms with commercial cinema and doing it for the money.
 The ride is as shaky as the Standard Herald he manages to purchase sometime in his career- guaranteeing no safety only adventure, sometime of the afire of sleeping on the footpath or parks in Mumbai!
 Replete with its ups and downs, his love-hate relation with his father and the fond memories he has of his mother.
 It indeed is a roller coaster ride when you see Shah admitting to guilt, doubt, greed and lust- unabashedly.